AdobeDocs/real-time-cdp-collaboration.en/help/guide/collaborate/manage-projects.md

 Next, select the following settings:

 * The collaborator that you are creating the project with
-* Select an advertiser name if the advertiser configured multiple advertiser names in the connection settings.
-Otherwise, the name of the advertiser is preselected as adertiser name.
-Or, if the advertiser configured a single advertiser name in the connection settings, that name is prefilled in this selection.
+* Select an advertiser name if the publisher configured multiple advertiser names in the connection settings.
+Otherwise, the name of the advertiser is preselected as advertiser name.
+Or, if the publisher configured a single advertiser name in the connection settings, that name is prefilled in this selection.
 [Read more](/help/guide/connect/establishing-connections.md#connection-settings) about advertiser names.
 * Provide a **[!UICONTROL project name]** and **[!UICONTROL description]** for your project
 * Select an image header to easily distinguish the project, and confirm your selection.